 There is no right or wrong way and lots of different combinations of ingredients work great, although they can produce a slightly different biscuit.
 Our Sweet Potato Biscuits are a perfect example of a different method and blend of elements.

-Our signature biscuit is a basic, 3 Ingredient Biscuit and it’s made yet another way.
+Our signature biscuit is basic, 3 Ingredient Buttermilk Biscuits and it’s made yet another way.
 That method produces a perfectly flaky biscuit.
 A different take on that same technique is our uber Southern Pimento Cheese Biscuits.

 Later we tried another flavor combination with the basic cream & self-rising flour biscuit.
 Mexican Style Biscuits will make you think of Mexican Cornbread, but in biscuit form.
 Perfect to go with a bowl of chili or soup.